facebookresearch/CommAI-env/TASKS.md

     * Who has a certain object with a certain property in the basket
     * List the properties that an object has in a basket only
     * List the properties that an object has in all baskets
-    * *Tell me an object with property X, an object with property Y and an object with property Z, in that order, from B’s basket*
-    * *Tell me a property of object X, a property of object Y and a property of object Z, in that order, from B’s basket*

 * Asking questions